What Will Happen To The QPPV After Brexit?

 As per DIR Art 104 (3) the Qualified Person for Pharmacovigilance (QPPV) shall reside and operate in the EU.
 Following EEA agreements, they may also reside and operate in Norway, Iceland or Liechtenstein.

 But what will happen to the QPPV post-Brexit?
-Well, the short answer is in the question “exit” (at least for now).
+Well, the short answer is contained in one of the words in the question; “exit” (at least for now).

 The European Medicines Agency (EMA) Questions and Answers related to the UK`s withdrawal from the EU regarding the medicinal products for human use, provides guidance on the role of the QPPV post-Brexit.
 As it stands: